node-opcua/node-opcua-crypto/packages/node-opcua-crypto/README.md

 ## Support

-For any inquiries or issues related to NodeOPCUA Crypto, you can contact us at contact@sterfive.com.
-Please note that priority support is available to NodeOPCUA Support Subscription members.
+Sterfive provides this module free of charge, "as is," with the hope that it will be useful to you.
+However, any support requests, bug fixes, or enhancements are handled exclusively through our paid services.
+We believe strongly that independent open-source companies should be fairly compensated for their contributions to the community.

+We highly recommend subscribing to our support program to ensure your requests are addressed and resolved.
+Please note that we only consider requests from members of our support program or sponsors.

 ### Getting professional support

-NodeOPCUA PKI is developed and maintained by sterfive.com.
+NodeOPCUA Crypto is developed and maintained by sterfive.com.

 To get professional support, consider subscribing to the node-opcua membership community: